truenas/documentation/content/SCALE/GettingStarted/Getting Support/FileIssueSCALE.md

 ![GeneralSettingsSCALEJiraTicketDebugToLarge](/images/SCALE/GeneralSettingsSCALEJiraTicketDebugToLarge.png "SCALE General Settings Debug To Large To Attach")

 Provide a brief summary of the issue in **Subject**.
-Enter much details about the issue as possible as the reason for submitting the ticket in the **Description** field.
+Enter as many details about the issue as possible and the reason for submitting the ticket in the **Description** field.
 Attach any applicable screenshots and click **Save**.

 ![GeneralSettingsSCALEJiraTicketCompletion](/images/SCALE/GeneralSettingsSCALEJiraTicketCompletion.png "SCALE General Settings Jira Ticket Completion")